Scheduling

 ```

 Schedule a production verification run to execute after each deployment window.
+Set **Repeat** to **Daily** at a time shortly after your deployment slot, and pause it during freeze periods.
 This confirms the deployment did not break critical paths in the live environment.

 Before a planned maintenance window or during a code freeze: